This is a joint competition for VU and VUMC investigators. All investigators should follow these instructions.

 - Candidates must have been awarded a doctorate in a field related to biomedical sciences or medicine.

 - As of Sept.
-3, 2020, candidates must hold full-time appointments at the rank of assistant professor.
-(Associate professors are not eligible.
-Appointments such as research assistant professor, adjunct assistant professor, assistant professor research track, visiting professor or instructor are not eligible.)
+9, 2021, candidates must hold full-time appointments at the rank of assistant professor.
+(Appointments such as research assistant professor, adjunct assistant professor, assistant professor research track, visiting professor or instructor are not eligible.
+Associate professors are not eligible.)

-- Must not have been appointed as an assistant professor at any institution prior to June 15, 2017, whether or not such an appointment was on a tenure track.
-Time spent in clinical internships, residencies, in work toward board certification, or on parental leave does not count as part of this three-year limit.
+- Must nothave been appointed as an assistant professor at any institution prior to June 14, 2017, whether or not such an appointment was on a tenure track.
+Time spent in clinical internships, residencies, in work toward board certification or on parental leave does not count as part of this three-year limit.
 (Candidates who took parental leave should note this on their internal application to make their eligibility clear.)

 - Qualified candidates should be conducting creative, interdisciplinary, basic or translational cancer research.
-Public health projects and those that are solely clinical research are not within the scope of Pew-funded research.
+Projects that are solely clinical research are not within the scope of Pew-funded research.

 - The selected candidate may not be nominated more than two times in total, regardless of institution.